 The salary range for this position is $65,000 for a one-year term with the option to renew based upon performance and funding.
 We have a generous benefits package that includes 95 percent employer-sponsored health insurance, dental and vision insurance, paid holidays, vacation days, sick days, pre-tax transit benefits, and the opportunity to contribute to a 401(K) plan.

 This position is based in Washington, DC.
 Due to the ongoing public health crisis, LWVUS staff will be working remotely until advised that it is safe to return to work.
 During this period of remote work, we are working with staff members on an individual basis to set up flex schedules if needed for childcare or other care commitments.

 This position is primarily sedentary and is performed in an office setting.
 The physical demands of this position are limited to the ability to use a computer, telephone, and standard office equipment, lift up to 25 lbs., bend, stoop, and carry materials used in financial activities.
 Routine travel within the United States is necessary.

 The League of Women Voters of the United States is committed to a diverse and inclusive workplace based on equal opportunity.
 The League is committed to hiring staff that reflects this country's full range of racial, ethnic, cultural, sexual orientation, and socioeconomic identity; a workplace where true diversity is fostered, and different perspectives are valued and freely exchanged.
 We encourage women, minorities, and individuals from traditionally underrepresented communities to apply.

 HOW TO APPLY:

-To apply for this position, please send resumes to [email protected] with "Justice Reform Legislative and Policy Specialist Application” in subject line.
+To apply for this position, please send resumes to [email protected] with "Justice Reform Legislative and Policy Specialist Application” in the subject line.
 Candidates selected for interviews will be contacted.
 If you have questions about this position, please direct them to the same email.
-No phone calls please.
+No phone calls, please.